 - If you see such behaviour in a skunk, bring in children and pets then notify the nearest Fish and Wildlife office or municipal animal control organization.

-- Keep your pet's rabies vaccinations up to date, especially if it's allowed to roam.
+- Keep your pet's rabies vaccinations up to date, especially if it is allowed to roam.

-What can I do about the skunks on my property?
+What you can do about skunks on your property

 - Skunks may be hunted or trapped during all seasons by the owner or occupant of land, by a person authorized by the owner or occupant, or by the holder of a licence authorizing the trapping of fur-bearing animals.
 Check with your municipality on any restrictions on the use of firearms.